Who can administer

 Intermittent intravenous infusion (using an electronically controlled infusion device) (preferred route)

-- Add required dose to 100ml of infusion fluid. (ref 1)
+- Add required dose to 100ml of infusion fluid (ref 1)

 - A 50ml infusion may be used if required (eg fluid restriction) but the residual volume in the infusion line must be flushed through at the same rate to avoid significant underdosing

-- If loading with repeated fractions of small doses (e.g. 50%, 25%, 25%) the infusion may be given over 10 to 20 minutes.
+- If loading with divided doses (e.g. 50%, 25%, 25%) the infusion may be given over 10 to 20 minutes

 - If using a two hour infusion time, protect infusion solution from light